 Absorption of substances in the digestive tract lining with distinct modifications.

 Regulation and excretion of chemicals between the underlying tissues and the body cavity.

 The secretion of hormones into the bloodvascular system.
-The secretion of sweat, mucus, enzymes, and other products that are delivered by ducts glandular epithelium.
+The secretion of sweat, mucus, enzymes, and other products that are delivered by ducts come from the glandular epithelium.

-Epithelial tissues are identified by both the number of layers and shape of the cells as seen in the upper layers.
-There are eight kinds of basic types of epithelium: six of them are identified based on both the number of cells and their shape. and two of them are named only on the type of cell found in them.
+Epithelial tissues are identified by both the number of layers and the shape of the cells in the upper layers.
+There are eight basic types of epithelium: six of them are identified based on both the number of cells and their shape; two of them are named by the type of cell (squamous) found in them.